hykilpikonna/NetworkDiffBot/src/commands.md

 nano - Edit a http request
-interval - Change the interval between the updates of a http request enable - Start listening to a http request stop - Stop listening to a http request
+interval - Change the interval between the updates of a http request enable - Start listening to a http request disable - Stop listening to a http request